 The Residence Act passed on July 6th 1790, giving President Washington the task of placing the capital on the Potomac.
 The cities of Georgetown, Alexandria and other smaller settlements like Carrollsburg, Hamburg, and Tennally’s Town fell into the new capital territory.

-Today, we take for granted the city’s name, streets, and layout, but in the late 18th century, all this was just being conjured up.
-George Washington referred to the new capital as “the Federal City” until a meeting was held on September 9th, 1791 in Georgetown.
+Today, we take the city’s name, streets, and layout for granted, but in the late 18th century, it was all just being planned.
+George Washington referred to the new capital as “the Federal City” until a meeting in Georgetown on September 9, 1791.

 First Referred to as “the Federal City”